The wind farm and the marine environment

 Accompanying measures

-- R&D program for the evaluation of the impact of underwater noise generated during the works on the fisheries resource
+- R&D program for the assessment of the impacts of underwater noise generated during works on fisheries resources

-- Modelling of turbidity during the works phase
+- Modeling of turbidity during the works phase

-- Definition and implementation of a tourist offer in conjunction with the local stakeholders
+- Definition and implementation of a tourist offer in link with local stakeholders

 Reduction and avoidance measures

-- Reduction of the disturbance of the Balearic shearwater during the period of internuptial presence
+- Reduction of the disturbance of the Balearic shearwater during periods of internuptial presence

 Compensation measures

-- Regulation of bird egg predation on Tomé Island by the American mink
+- Regulation of predation of bird eggs on Tomé Island by the American mink

 - Regulation of egg predation on Cap Fréhel